Frank Stalletto: International Pro Wrestling (1996–1998)

 While still in SCW, Stalletto also began feuding with Brick Bronsky in American Commonwealth Wrestling and International Pro Wrestling after Stiletto was attacked by Bronsky after being persuaded to tag with him.
 After Bronsky won the IPW Heavyweight Championship, Stiletto was among several independent wrestlers to challenge for the title.
 Despite losing the SCW Tag Team titles, Stiletto also continued to team with Lou Marconi wrestling in both Pennsylvania and Ohio, as well as becoming a top contender for the ACW Heavyweight Championship.
 As a singles wrestler, he continued to feud not only with Brick Bronsky in IPW but also Johnny Graham and Julio Sanchez.
 He and Sanchez battled at the IPW Wrestlepalooza supercard on January 11, 1997 and, on February 14, made a one-time appearance for the Century Wrestling Alliance at The Sports Palace in New Britain, Connecticut which ended in a double-countout.
 He also wrestled WWF legend George Steele on the second episode of IPW Power Hour TV.

+World Wrestling Federation (1996, 1997–1998)

+Over the summer, the two appeared on the August 25 edition of WWF Action Zone against The Smoking Gunns (Billy and Bart Gunn).

 Stalletto made a return to WWF television on April 7, 1997, wrestling Vader (with manager Paul Bearer) at John E. Worthen Arena in Muncie, Indiana; the match was aired live on WWF Monday Night Raw.
 He continued feuding with Julio Sanchez until leaving IPW later that year.

 Prior to returning independent circuit, Stalletto made two more appearances in the WWF for WWF Shotgun Saturday Night.
 On March 31, 1998, he and Roy Raymond wrestled L.O.D.
 2000 (Hawk and Animal) (with Sunny) in Syracuse, New York and faced Vader once again at the Gund Arena in his hometown of Cleveland, Ohio; both shows were sold out.